c3lang/c3-web/src/content/docs/Language Fundamentals/basic-types-and-values.md

 String literals are special and can convert to several different types:
 `String`, `char` and `ichar` arrays and slices and finally `ichar*` and `char*`.

-Like C, string literals is text enclosed in `" "` just like in C. These support escape sequences like `\n` for line break and need to use `\"` for any `"` inside of the string.
+String literals are text enclosed in `" "` just like in C. These support escape sequences like `\n` for line break and need to use `\"` for any `"` inside of the string.